 However, this leaves room for salary differences, e.g. due to individual work experience and performance.
 We publish the functional levels and compensation ranges on the intranet to increase the transparency of our wage structures.

 In addition, our salary system defines an internal minimum wage for permanent employees that is above the statutory minimum wage.

 VAUDE also offers a range of discounts and additional services, such as e-bike rental, free sports courses as part of the corporate Health Management System special employee prices for VAUDE products and the option to lease a bike at a discount with "Jobrad".

 An indication of the appropriateness and fairness of the salary policy at VAUDE is also provided by the consideration of the salary spread.
-The ratio between the highest salary and the lowest salary at VAUDE is 8.51, which we consider to be exemplary in comparison with known case studies from the economy.
+The ratio between the highest salary and the lowest salary at VAUDE was 8.85 in 2019, which we consider to be exemplary in comparison with known case studies from the economy.
 Interns, trainees and part-time employees are excluded from our calculation.

 We regularly review wage distribution and monitor emerging imbalances as part of our personnel budget process.
 It goes without saying that our employees can participate in the Wage Transparency Act and receive information on how their own wages are classified in relation to their peer group in the personnel area.